 Because every company, organization, or individual generates documents.

-From letters sent in bottles that drifted across the seas to invoices provided to sellers or contracts signed between employers and employees – documents are as old as civilization.
+From letters sent in bottles that drifted across the seas to invoices provided to sellers or contracts signed between employers and employees.

 It wouldn’t be an over-exaggeration to say that individuals and companies generate thousands of documents every second around the world.

-And the more documents are created in a company, the more complex processes are established to classify them.
-Handling paperwork manually can be quite a nightmare; hence, more companies turn to solutions that help automate some of the tasks related to document workflows.
+Let’s focus on the business perspective.
+The more documents are created in a company the more complex processes are established to classify them.
+Handling paperwork manually can be quite a nightmare, hence more companies turn to solutions that help with document automation.
+How can you choose the best software though?